Vedhitsk/Faketweet-Detection/README.md

 ## Overview
-This project aims to detect fake tweets using an image classification model with high accuracy and efficiency.
+This project aims to detect fake tweets using an Text classification model with high accuracy and efficiency.

 ## Model Details
 - **Frameworks Used**: BERT, TensorFlow